bracesoftware/DETUtils-Old/d_filequeries.md

 [Go back to home page...](README.md)

 # How to start to use?
 - Let's make an user system!
 I will show the procedure step by step.
-But before we continue, veoma important clarification - in this user system, password hashing was not implemented which is seriously NOT recommended.
+But before we continue, seriously important clarification - in this user system, password hashing was not implemented which is seriously NOT recommended.
 Always hash your passwords!

 1. Declare an enumerator for player cache:
 ```pawn